nipun221/react-deployment/README.md

-# Deploy React Application on Cloud using Jenkins - DevOps
+# Deploy React Application on Cloud using CI/CD

 ## **Phase 1: Initial Setup and Deployment**